-Canoe and Kayak Paddlers trips are intended to be friendly, social, and easy for most paddlers who have some paddling experience.
-Trips vary from very easy paddles appropriate for almost anyone, to trips which require a moderate level of physical fitness and boating skill.
-We never do "advanced" or "expert" level trips.
-However, all paddlers must expect and be prepared for sudden changes in weather and currents which are common in the Bay Area.
+Our trips are intended to be friendly and social for people who have paddling experience.
+Trips vary from easy, appropriate for almost anyone, to trips which require a moderate level of physical fitness and Intermediate boating skill.
+We seldom do "advanced" level trips.
+However, all paddlers must expect and be prepared for sudden changes in weather and currents which are common in the SF Bay Area.

 Most trips are appropriate for canoes and kayaks.
 Canoes of 15 to 17 feet are common and touring kayaks not less than 12 feet, our trips do not allow folding boats, inflatable boats or SUP's.
 Our trips are three to five hours long and between six and twelve miles in length, and include a lunch stop along the shore.
 We paddle reservoirs, lakes, rivers, SF Bay, creeks, sloughs, and estuaries.